-Corporate Governance 25
+Corporate Governance 28

-Compliance ····· 36
+Compliance ····· 39

-Risk Management 41
+Risk Management 44

-SUMCO Group Taxation Policies 48
+SUMCO Group Taxation Policies 51

-SUMCO DX Policy····· 51
+Steady Progress in Digital Transformation (DX) ······ 54

 Corporate Governance

 Why SUMCO Tackles Corporate Governance

 SUMCO recognizes that it is a critical management challenge to fulfill its mandate from shareholders by achieving sustainable growth and improving corporate value in the medium-to-long-term, while building and maintaining positive relationships with other stakeholders.
 Based on this recognition, SUMCO pursues a range of measures related to corporate governance, such as reinforcing the auditing and supervisory functions of the Board of Directors, ensuring efficiency in how Directors execute their duties and improving internal controls within the SUMCO Group, in order to achieve swift management decision-making and to ensure transparency and fairness in the execution of business.